MinnPost/object-sync-for-salesforce/contributing.md

 ## Standards

 - Use [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/) for CSS, HTML, JavaScript, and PHP, whenever possible.
 If you see places we've missed these, feel free to fix as long as nothing breaks.
-When pull requests are submitted, they'll be automatically checked against the current [Travis CI](https://travis-ci.org/MinnPost/object-sync-for-salesforce) and [Code Climate](https://codeclimate.com/github/MinnPost/object-sync-for-salesforce/) configurations, and you'll see those results after they finish running.
+When pull requests are submitted, they'll be automatically reviewed by the [minncodebot](https://github.com/minncodebot), which runs the [PHPCS Code Review GitHub Action](https://github.com/rtCamp/action-phpcs-code-review).
+Pull requests are also checked against the repository's [Scrutinizr](https://scrutinizer-ci.com/g/MinnPost/object-sync-for-salesforce/) and [Code Climate](https://codeclimate.com/github/MinnPost/object-sync-for-salesforce/) configurations, and you'll see those results after they finish running.
 - Use [markdown syntax](http://daringfireball.net/projects/markdown/syntax) for all text documents.
 - We'd appreciate tests, either for new or existing functionality, but as we don't currently have any this is certainly not a requirement.